nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # 2. Quick start <a name = "quickstart"></a>

-1. Ensure you have java 11 or above installed in your computer
+1. Ensure you have Java 11 or above installed in your computer
 2. Download the latest `GreenMileageEfforts.jar` from [here](https://github.com/AY2021S2-CS2103T-W10-1/tp/releases)
 3. Copy the file to the folder you want to use as the *home* folder for your **GreenMileageEfforts**.
 4. Double click the file to start the app.